ANCIENT EGYPTIAN BRONZE ISIS AND HORUS

 Description

-Late Dynastic to Ptolemaic Period, Ca. 664-30 BC, A beautiful Egyptian Late Dynastic to Ptolemaic Period cast-bronze depiction of the goddess Isis-Hathor seated with one hand held to her bare breast ready to suckle the infant Horus (sometimes called Harpokrates) seated in her lap.
+This piece is a beautiful Bronze-cast depiction of the goddess Isis-Hathor, from the Late Egyptian Dynastic to Ptolemaic Period (Ca. 664-30 BC).
+Situated in her lap is the infant Horus (sometimes referred to as Harpokrates).
+It depicts Isis-Hathor with one hand held to her bare breast ready to suckle the infant Horus.
 She wears an ankle-length gown and her typical headdress.
 Horus is shown nude with arms draped to his sides and a minimalist visage flanked by his characteristic braided side-lock of youth.
-As a cult figure from this time period, Isis is often shown as a mother goddess as we see here.
+As a cult figure from this time period, Isis is often shown as a mother goddess, as we see here.
 Covered in lustrous layers of green and russet patina, this is a touching portrayal, probably intended for a niche in a temple or a grave.

 Download PDF